 There are still shortcomings in implementation and coordination.

-According to Director of the Department of Secondary Education Nguyen Xuan Thanh: On May 14, 2018, the Prime Minister approved the Project "Career education and orientation of student streaming in general education for the period 2018-2025" (Project 522).
-The project emphasizes innovation in the content and methods of career education, linking with production practices and social needs, while promoting measures to stream students after lower secondary school (JHS) and high school (THPT) into vocational education.
+According to the Director of the Department of Secondary Education Nguyen Xuan Thanh: On May 14, 2018, the Prime Minister approved the Project "Career education and orientation of student streaming in general education for the period 2018-2025" (Project 522).
+The project emphasizes innovation in the content and methods of career education, linking with production practices and social needs, while promoting measures to stream students after lower secondary school (JSC) and high school (THPT) into vocational education.

 Implementing Project 522, the implementation of career guidance programs in junior high schools and high schools has achieved many results, marking an important step forward in the innovation of general education in the direction of career orientation.
 Specifically, at the junior high school level, the rate of schools organizing career guidance programs linked to local production, business and service practices reached 68.52%, exceeding the set target of 55%.
 At the high school level, 75.93% of schools implemented it, exceeding the initial target of 60%.
 The rate of schools with teachers concurrently performing career guidance tasks at the junior high school level reached 74.07%, at the high school level reached 77.78%, exceeding the set target.

-Deputy Minister of Education and Training Pham Ngoc Thuong commented: In the context of a rapidly aging population, career education and orientation for students must be carefully researched, implemented fundamentally, systematically, comprehensively, and appropriately in accordance with the context and applied in practice.
+Deputy Minister of Education and Training Pham Ngoc Thuong commented: In the context of a rapidly aging population, career education and orientation for students must be carefully researched, implemented fundamentally, systematically, comprehensively, and appropriately in accordance with the context, and applied in practice.

-Changing perceptions about apprenticeship
+Changing perceptions about apprenticeships

 According to Associate Professor Dr. Nguyen Thi Thanh Huyen, Thai Nguyen University of Education, in recent times, career guidance and orientation for students have been implemented flexibly and proactively integrated in general education institutions.
 In particular, career guidance is implemented through teaching cultural subjects, through experiential activities, organizing learning through learning projects, start-up competitions, science and technology, STEM festivals, etc.